Updates and all other info for Holy Trinity Catholic Church in Gainesville, Virginia

 What about sacramental preparation?

-For Week 2 of each month only the children in the 2nd year of First Holy Communion and the 1st year and 2nd year of Confirmation (typically 2nd, 7th, and 8th grade) will come to the church with their parent for formation.
+For Week 3 of each month only the children in 1st Year First Holy Communion, 2nd year First Holy Communion, 1st year Confirmation and 2nd year Confirmation (typically 1st, 2nd, 7th, and 8th grade) will come to the church with their parent for formation.

-The non-sacramental siblings will stay home on the 2nd week of each month.
+The non-sacramental siblings will stay home on the 3rd week of each month.
 If they are not able to stay home, a classroom with activities will be provided for them during the sacramental prep class.
+If the non-sacramental sibling attends this week they do not need to do the at-home assignment.

 What will I do at home with my non-sacramental children the week they do not need to attend?

-If all of your children are in non-sacramental years, you do not need to come to the church at all on Week 2 of each month (September is an exception.
-All families must attend all 4 classes in September).
+If all of your children are in non-sacramental years, you do not need to come to the church at all on Week 3 of each month.

-If you have some sacramental children and non-sacramental children, the non-sacramental children will stay home on the 2nd week of each month and you will still be given an assignment to implement on that 2nd week and it will be turned in on the 3rd week of the month when you return to class.
+If you have some sacramental children and non-sacramental children, the non-sacramental children will stay home on the 3rd week of each month and you will still be given an assignment to implement on that 3rd week.
+It will be turned in on the 4th week of the month when you return to class.

-For those families who are single parenting or are without child care and have both a sacramental child and non-sacramental siblings, the non-sacramental siblings will be welcomed the 2nd week of the month.
+For those families who are single parenting or are without child care and have both a sacramental child and non-sacramental siblings, the non-sacramental siblings will be welcomed the 3rd week of the month.
 They will receive formation in a separate classroom while the parent works with the children preparing for the sacraments.
+If the non-sacramental sibling attends this week they do not need to do the at-home assignment.

-You will work with both children together on the 2nd week of the month.
+You will share your time with both children preparing for their sacrament on the 3rd week of the month.

 We will put you with other families who are also teaching more than one sacrament (if we get enough volunteer leaders).